kyberdrb/update_arch/README.md

 ## Preventing a kernel panic

-Kernel panic is a situation when the system doesn't boot after some modification, i.e. upgrading the kernel, installing a conflicting module etc.
+Kernel panic is a situation when the system doesn't boot after some modification, i.e. **after upgrading the kernel**, installing a conflicting module etc.

 To prevent this, some packages are present in the `pacman.conf` in the `IgnorePkg` attribute to ensure more stable and robust system between upgrades.